mjouppil/corresponderProject/README.md

 - Messages are displayed as a time based ordered thread.
 - Maybe also extra features such as group threads, message deletion, encrypted messaging etc. now or later on.

+#### Setting up and running:

+Get the source code.

+Create .env-file to project root with following contents:
+>DATABASE_URL="postgresql:///database_name"
+>
+>SECRET_KEY="insert a secret key here"

+Activate virtual environment and install project dependencies:

+>$ python3 -m venv venv

+>$ source venv/bin/activate

+>$ pip install -r ./requirements.txt

+Define database tables from schema.sql:

+>$ psql (database_name) < schema.sql

+Run the Flask application:

+>$ flask run

+Open the flask-webpage with your browser.

+### Status on 22.10.2023:

+#### Current status

+- Almost ready.
+It is better than I expected.

+#### Tips for testing

+- You can register many users and try to connect them, send and respond to contact requests.
+- You can create from the profile page a contact token for a user.
+- Some other user can utilize it to connect with the token owner even though the user would be hidden from other users.
+- Users can make new threads and add their contacts and start messaging.

+#### For future development.

+- Many many things, for example:
+  - basic thread and message deleting,
+  - admin right handling for threads,
+  - encrypted messaging,
+  - nicer user profile features, like images and colors
+  - etc.
+- There is a known bug, that sometimes when making a new thread, some of the users are not selectable from the list.

 ### Status on 8.10.2023: